Skip to content

 Five common causes, in order of likelihood.

-The self-fix steps below address these causes in roughly the same order — so working through them sequentially typically resolves 15240 efficiently.
+The self-fix steps below address these in roughly the same order — so working through them sequentially resolves 15240 efficiently.

 The cause most users least expect.
-QuickBooks Desktop uses Internet Explorer’s underlying network stack (WinINET) for update downloads — regardless of which browser you actually use.
-Even on Windows 11.
-Misconfigured IE security settings (TLS disabled, SSL 3.0 enabled, strict certificate revocation checking) block the update transmission silently.
+QuickBooks Desktop uses Internet Explorer’s underlying network stack (WinINET) for update downloads — regardless of which browser you actually use, even on Windows 11.
+Misconfigured IE security (TLS disabled, SSL 3.0 enabled, strict certificate-revocation checking) blocks the update transmission silently.

 Update downloads write files to QuickBooks program folders, which require elevated privileges on most Windows configurations.
 Running QuickBooks as Administrator grants the necessary write access — and resolves 15240 cases where folder permissions are the actual blocker.